arief25ramadhan/yolo-v3-from-scratch/README.md

 Object detection is a fundamental task in computer vision, and YOLO is one of the most popular and effective approaches.
 This project aims to teach you how YOLOv3 works by building it from scratch.
 By following the steps outlined here, you will gain a deep understanding of the architecture, training process, and inference pipeline of YOLOv3.

+### 1.1.
+A brief explanation of the Model

+Yolo v3 used a Feature Pyramid Network
 <img src="https://miro.medium.com/v2/resize:fit:1200/1*d4Eg17IVJ0L41e7CTWLLSg.png" alt="drawing" width="800"/>